SukkoPera/OpenC64MegaDrivePadAdapter/README.md

 Since I think that the Sega Mega Drive controller is one of the best joypads which ever saw the light, I developed this simple adapter board, which is supposed to sit inbetween the computer and the controller.
 You should be able to keep it plugged into the computer and then connect the controller to it, but you can also use a joystick extension cord (widely available), if that makes it easier.

-This adapter also allows using Button C as the second fire button, for those games that support two buttons.
+Button B will work as the normal fire button, but this adapter also allows using Button C as the second fire button, for those games that support two buttons.

 While this all works out of the box on Amiga computers, this adapter also allows to customize the button mapping to a certain degree: for instance, replacing UP with C might make some games more comfortable to play.
 This might be useful on the Amiga as well, so the adapter also supports an Amiga mode.